Experiment (probability theory): Mathematical description

 An outcome is the result of a single execution of the model.
 Since individual outcomes might be of little practical use, more complicated events are used to characterize groups of outcomes.
 The collection of all such events is a sigma-algebra $\scriptstyle \mathcal{F}$.
 Finally, there is a need to specify each event's likelihood of happening; this is done using the probability measure function, P.

 Once an experiment is designed and established, ω from the sample space Ω, all the events in $\scriptstyle \mathcal{F}$ that contain the selected outcome ω (recall that each event is a subset of Ω) are said to “have occurred”.
 The probability function P is defined in such a way that, if the experiment were to be repeated an infinite number of times, the relative frequencies of occurrence of each of the events would approach agreement with the values P assigns them.

 As a simple experiment, we may flip a coin twice.
-The sample space (where the order of the two flips is relevant) is {(H, T), (T, H), (T, T), (H, H)} where "H" means "heads" and "T" means "tails".
-Note that each of (H, T), (T, H), ... are possible outcomes of the experiment.
+The sample space (where the order of the two flips is relevant) is {(H, T), (T, H), (T, T), (H, H)} where H means "heads" and T means "tails".
+Each of (H, T), (T, H), ... are possible outcomes of the experiment.
 We may define an event which occurs when a "heads" occurs in either of the two flips.
 This event contains all of the outcomes except (T, T).